Editor's Note: Updated April 2022.

 Comment: How many balls will you lose playing the three-hole "Bear Trap" on the Champion, host of The Honda Classic in Palm Beach Gardens, Fla.?

-9. The Manor House Hotel & The Ashbury Hotel
+9. The Manor House Hotel & The Ashbury Hotel: 99 holes

-Six courses/99 holes: Kigbeare course, Pines course, Beeches course, Oakwood course, Ashbury course (nine holes), Willows course (18-hole par 3).
+Six courses: Kigbeare course, Pines course, Beeches course, Oakwood course, Ashbury course (nine holes), Willows course (18-hole par 3).

 Comment: This hotel duo in the southwest of England outside of Exeter is often overlooked because most of its courses are shorter.
 Only the Kigbeare (6,528 yards) and Pines (6,400 yards) are par 72s.

-Six courses/117 holes: Great Waters, The Oconee, The National, The Landing, The Plantation, The Creek Club (private)
+Six Comment: courses: Great Waters, The Oconee, The National, The Landing, The Plantation, The Creek Club (private)

 Comment: The Landing is the only daily-fee course open to public players.
 The others (except the members-only Creek Club) are only open to Ritz-Carlton guests, members and their guests, and outside guests who stay in community cottages or condos.

-6. Gull Lake View Golf Club & Resort
+6. Gull Lake View Golf Club & Resort: 108 holes

-Six courses/108 holes: Stonehedge South, Bedford Valley, Stonehedge North, Gull Lake View East, Gull Lake View West, Stoatin Brae
+Six courses: Stonehedge South, Bedford Valley, Stonehedge North, Gull Lake View East, Gull Lake View West, Stoatin Brae

 Comment: The 2017 opening of Stoatin Brae, created by Tom Doak's design team, has added a new buzz to this budget-friendly enclave in Augusta in southwest Michigan.

-Six courses/126 holes: Bay Harbor, The Heather, Arthur Hills course, Donald Ross Memorial, Crooked Tree, The Moor, Free nine-hole par 3 behind the resort
+Six courses: Bay Harbor, The Heather, Arthur Hills course, Donald Ross Memorial, Crooked Tree, The Moor, Free nine-hole par 3 behind the resort

-Comment: Combining these two Boyne Resorts properties, located around the Little Traverse Bay from one another 15 miles apart in northern Michigan, makes perfect sense with attractively priced "Unlimited Golf" and "Great Escape Golf Vacations" golf packages.
+Comment: Combining these two Boyne Resorts properties, located around the Little Traverse Bay from one another 15 miles apart in northern Michigan, makes perfect sense with attractively priced golf packages.
 The 27-hole Bay Harbor (20th anniversary) and The Heather (50th anniversary) celebrated milestones in 2016.

-Seven courses/126 holes: Old Course, New Course, The Castle Course, Jubilee Course, Eden Course, Strathtyrum Course, Balgove Course
+Seven courses: Old Course, New Course, The Castle Course, Jubilee Course, Eden Course, Strathtyrum Course, Balgove Course

 Comment: It's always tricky getting on the Old Course, but the others are certainly accessible.
 Don't forget the Himalayas putting course.
 Herb Kohler's Old Course Hotel comes into play on the famous "Road Hole" tee shot at 17.

-Comment: No. 3 is the shortest regulation course in North Carolina's Sandhills at 5,722 yards, followed by No. 1 at 6,089 yards.
+Comment: Pinehurst is also a U.S. Open anchor site and will be home to a new USGA testing facility.
+No. 3 is the shortest regulation course in North Carolina's Sandhills at 5,722 yards, followed by No. 1 at 6,089 yards.
 They sound simple to play until you try to hit the tiny Donald Ross greens.
 The resort purchased The National Golf Club and renamed the Jack Nicklaus design Pinehurst No. 9 in 2014.
 The new Cradle - a 789-yard, nine-hole, par-3 course by Gil Hanse - gives the resort its first short course.
 Read more here.

-Ten courses/180 holes (no order): Blackstone, Sandbelt Trails, Vintage, Stepping Stone, Lava Fields, Meadow Links, Stone Quarry, Double Pin, The Preserve, Shadow Dunes
+Ten courses: Blackstone, Sandbelt Trails, Vintage, Stepping Stone, Lava Fields, Meadow Links, Stone Quarry, Double Pin, The Preserve, Shadow Dunes

-Twelve courses/216 holes (no order): Shenzhen: World Cup Course, Vijay Course, Ozaki Course, Faldo Course, Els Course, Zhang Lian Wei Course, Pete Dye Course; Dongguan: Annika Course, Rose-Poulter Course, Ledbetter Course, Olazabal Course, Norman Course
+Twelve courses: Shenzhen: World Cup Course, Vijay Course, Ozaki Course, Faldo Course, Els Course, Zhang Lian Wei Course, Pete Dye Course; Dongguan: Annika Course, Rose-Poulter Course, Ledbetter Course, Olazabal Course, Norman Course

 Editor's Notes: Fancourt Resort in South Africa and the Dorado development in Puerto Rico used to have four courses, but each closed one.
 The 90 holes at Bethpage State Park, the 81 holes (63 open to the public) of the Gunsan Country Club in South Korea and the 12 regulation courses and 36 executive courses of The Villages in central Florida were not considered.